Kong/docs.konghq.com/app/_src/gateway/plugin-development/quickstart.md

     }
     ```

+    With the test environment initialized lets see how to manually run our plugin code.

 1. **Manually test plugin**

     Our plugin is installed, let's configure {{site.base_gateway}} entities so we can invoke and validate